Consumer electronics: IEEE initiatives

+Institute of Electrical and Electronics Engineers (IEEE) Computer Society also have initiated a conference to research on next generation consumer electronics as Smart Electronics.
+The conference, named IEEE Symposium on Smart Electronics Systems (IEEE-iSES) is on its 9th year.

 Retailing

 Electronics retailing is a significant part of the retail industry in many countries.
-In the United States, dedicated consumer electronics stores have mostly given way to big-box retailers such as Best Buy, the largest consumer electronics retailer in the country, although smaller dedicated stores include Apple Stores, and specialist stores that serve, for example, audiophiles and exceptions, such as the single-branch B&H Photo store in New York City.
+In the United States, dedicated consumer electronics stores have mostly given way to big-box stores such as Best Buy, the largest consumer electronics retailer in the country, although smaller dedicated stores include Apple Stores, and specialist stores that serve, for example, audiophiles, such as the single-branch B&H Photo store in New York City.
 Broad-based retailers, such as Walmart and Target, also sell consumer electronics in many of their stores.
 In April 2014, retail e-commerce sales were the highest in the consumer electronic and computer categories as well.
 Some consumer electronics retailers offer extended warranties on products with programs such as SquareTrade.

 An electronics district is an area of commerce with a high density of retail stores that sell consumer electronics.

 Service and repair

 Consumer electronic service can refer to the maintenance of said products.
 When consumer electronics have malfunctions, they may sometimes be repaired.

-In 2013, in Pittsburgh, Pennsylvania, the increased popularity in listening to sound from analog audio devices, such as record players, as opposed to digital sound, has sparked a noticeable increase of business for the electronic repair industry there.
+In 2013, in Pittsburgh, Pennsylvania, the increased popularity in listening to sound from analog audio devices, such as phonographs, as opposed to digital sound, has sparked a noticeable increase of business for the electronic repair industry there.